APIDocEnrich/ASECK/README.md

-# ADECK
+# ASECK
-The ADECK enriched API specifications (Java SE and Android)
+The ASECK enriched API specifications (Java SE and Android)